 The year: 2007.
-The setting: an introductory French class at a private high school in Honolulu.
-My teacher was showing us a Powerpoint of significant cultural sites to assess how much a group of teenagers from Hawai’i knew about Parisian life.
+The setting: an introductory French class.
+My teacher was showing us a Powerpoint of significant cultural sites to assess how much this group of teenagers knew about Parisian life.
 As soon as the Palais Garnier appeared on the screen, the room went completely silent–so I raised my hand and before my teacher could be impressed by my apparent level of high taste, I whispered in reverent, broken French “est-ce que le fantôme de l’Opéra habite là?”

 Which is all to say that I have loved both the Gaston Leroux novel and the ridiculous Andrew Lloyd Webber musical since I was twelve years old, and I was completely delighted to see some Phantom-esque souvenirs in my most recent letter from France.
 Opera ghosts may not be spooky to some, but I think this letter fits quite well with the rest of the Halloween/autumnal mail I received this week from domestic pen pals in Nevada and my home Commonwealth of Massachusetts.

 Phantoms aside, this letter from my French pen pal also contained lots of art historical beauty.
 I don’t exactly focus my scholarly attention on European painting (far from it!), but I have always adored the Impressionists–plus, the letter arrived on a day when I had a lot of Monet-related tours to lead!